 It's not clear how many people develop the frequent loose, watery stools that characterize diarrhea after surgery to remove their gallbladders (cholecystectomy).
-Studies have found as few as 1 in 100 people undergoing gallbladder surgery or as many as 1 in 3 develops diarrhea.
+Studies have found that up to 20% of people undergoing gallbladder surgery develop diarrhea.

 In most cases, the diarrhea stops soon after the surgery.
 Rarely, it may last for years.